nadavge/projecton/README.md

 ####run
 Tells the teensy to run sampling.

 By default, the MOP is not run unless told to.

 ####once
-Tells the teensy to run sampling, but once spotted a gunfire - stop By default, the MOP is not run unless told to.
+Tells the teensy to run sampling, but once spotted a gunfire - stop.

+By default, the MOP is not run unless told to.

 ####unbind